zverolen/project-business-site/README.md

 # Website of a Craft Beer Brewery
 *Student Project on Codecademy (a website for a company)*

-This project is a solution to a task at the Codecademy's Courses: to create a responsive website for a company using flexbox.
+This project is a solution for a task in Codecademy's courses: creating a responsive website for a company using flexbox.

-## Сharacteristics
+## Characteristics
 1. Designed in the browser.
 2. Complies with WCAG 2.2 success criteria, level AA, except for 1.4.12 (increased word spacing).
 The audit is included at the end of the file.
 3. Screen readers-friendly.
 4. Features responsive images using Cloudinary techniques.
 5. Imagery created in Figma using photos from photo libraries (credits included).

-## Compliance with the WCAG 2.2 success criteria:
+## Compliance with WCAG 2.2 success criteria:
 - [x] 1.1.1 Non-text Content (A)
 - [x] 1.2.1 Audio-only and Video-only (Prerecorded) (A) (not present)
 - [x] 1.2.2 Captions (Prerecorded) (A) (not present)